Check out Springer School and Center!

 Springer accepts students with learning disabilities between the ages of 6 and 12.
 The admission process, including a review of an educational evaluation, can begin at any time of year.

 A premier educational program for students with learning disabilities is expensive.
-The good news is that Springer awarded need-based financial aid to 48 percent of students last year, and Ohio students with an IEP can also apply for a scholarship from the state.
+The good news is that Springer awarded need-based financial aid to 51 percent of students last year, and Ohio students on an IEP can also apply for a scholarship from the state.